smysnk/gulp-rev-all/README.md

 If you set this options to true, verbose logging will be emitted to console.<br/>
 Type: `Boolean`<br/>
 Default: `false`<br/>

+## Additional Properties

+### file.revPathOriginal
+The original full path of the file, before revisioning.

+### file.revFilenameOriginal
+The original filename less the file extension, before revisioning.

+### file.revFilenameExtOriginal
+The original file extension, before revisioning.

+### file.revHashOriginal
+The original hash of the asset before any calculations by `gulp-rev-all`.

+### file.revHash
+The hash of the asset as calculated by `gulp-rev-all`, you can use this for customizing the file renaming, or for building different manifest formats.

 ## Tips